-Correlation is a measure of the co-movement between two or more variables.
+Correlation is a measure of the extent to which two or more variables change in relation to each other.
 A variety of correlation-related assumptions are required for a wide range of commodity derivatives.
-For almost all of these instruments, correlations are not directly observable in the market and must be estimated using historical information.
+For almost all of these commodity derivatives, correlations are not directly observable in the market and must be calculated using alternative sources, including historical information.
 Estimating correlation can be especially difficult where it may vary over time.
-Extracting correlation information from market data can require judgement.
-Changes in correlation levels can have a major impact, favorable or unfavorable, on the value of an instrument, depending on its nature.
+Uncertainty therefore exists when an estimate of the appropriate level of correlation as an input into some fair value measurements is required.
+Changes in correlation levels can have a substantial impact, favorable or unfavorable, on the value of commodity instruments, depending on its nature.